 If you think you might have depression, the first thing to do is to seek professional help.
 A diagnostic evaluation should be conducted.
 It includes an interview and possibly a physical examination.

 After a thorough examination, there will be a series of treatments to use, depending on the diagnosed condition.
 One way is through medication.
 Antidepressants might be used to help balance out one’s brain chemistry.
 You may use it for six months, or more depending on if the symptoms have improved.

 Another way is through psychotherapy.
 It is popularly known as the mild treatment of depression.
 This form of therapy is focused mainly on the present and problem-solving.

+“Depression is a disorder that develops from environmental and biological issues that are unique to each person.” says Deborah Serani, PsyD.
 People with depression should know that there help that is always available for them and that there hope for them.
 Mental health is equally vital to physical health, and the same treatment should be given to it.
 Caring and support can save a life.